TPG NBN plans review

 Take a look at how TPG’s advertised typical evening download speeds for fixed line NBN stack up against the competition in the table below.

-Lastly, TPG services Fixed Wireless customers.
+TPG NBN plans also cater to Fixed Wireless customers.
 Fixed Wireless is a faster and more affordable alternative to satellite broadband that’s available to select regional customers within range of an NBN Fixed Wireless tower.

 TPG Speed Test